Tweed Heads

 Tweed Heads features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Tweed Heads' dwelling structure, as per the latest Census, consisted of 25.0% houses and 75.0% other dwellings (semi-detached, apartments, 'other').
-This contrasts with Regional NSW's 82.6% houses and 17.4% other dwellings.
+In Tweed Heads, as per the latest Census, 25.0% of dwellings were houses, with the remaining 75.0% being semi-detached, apartments, or other types.
+This contrasts with Regional NSW's dwelling structure of 82.6% houses and 17.4% other dwellings.
 Home ownership in Tweed Heads stood at 43.1%, with mortgaged dwellings at 21.5% and rented ones at 35.4%.
-The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average, while the median weekly rent was $403, compared to Regional NSW's $330.
-Nationally, Tweed Heads' mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average.
+The median weekly rent was $403, higher than Regional NSW's figure of $330.
+Nationally, Tweed Heads' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing